akkartik/teliva/README.md

 - The function `main` is special.
 It runs every time an app starts up, if all its automated tests pass.

-Teliva is not tested much at all yet.
-This is my first time programming either in Lua or within Lua.
-So bug reports are most appreciated if Lua programs behave unexpectedly under Teliva.

 ## What's included?

 * [Lua 5.1](https://www.lua.org/manual/5.1)